What does Rule 10j state about vessels less than 20m or sailing vessels?

 Study for the COLREGs IRPCS Test.
 Address international collision regulations with flashcards and multiple choice questions, each with hints and explanations.
 Be prepared for the sea!

-Rule 10j of the COLREGs specifically addresses the obligations of vessels less than 20 meters in length and sailing vessels within traffic separation schemes.
-It establishes that these smaller vessels must not impede the safe passage of a power-driven vessel that can safely navigate within a deep-water route.
-This rule emphasizes the importance of allowing larger vessels, which often have limited maneuverability and greater navigation requirements, to operate safely in their designated lanes.
+Rule 10j of the COLREGs specifically addresses the responsibilities of vessels that are less than 20 meters in length and sailing vessels when navigating in narrow channels and traffic separation schemes.
+The rule emphasizes that these smaller vessels must not impede the safe passage of larger vessels that can only safely navigate in such areas.

 Subscribe